-A gymnast may compete at more than one STEP during a single competitive season, provided she meets the score requirements outlined in Section 2.7 and all readiness factors have been considered.
-If the gymnast proves herself capable of faster progression by achieving a Distinction, she may move to the next STEP immediately, but only after all readiness factors have been considered.
+A gymnast may compete at more than one STEP during a single competitive season, provided she meets the score requirements and all readiness factors have been considered.
+If the gymnast proves herself capable of faster progression by achieving a distinction, she may move to the next STEP immediately, but only after all readiness factors have been considered.